-While present in the Competition area and during the prize-giving ceremonies the Athlete's name may appear on a surface area not exceeding:

-541.7 National Federation Logo

-Unless otherwise specified in this Article, no advertisement or publicity is permitted on any Athlete, Official, Horse, or riding equipment while present in any Competition area or during the performance.
-However, Athletes inspecting the course may wear the logo of their sponsor, their team sponsor(s), and/or of their National Federation's sponsor(s) and/or their nationality within a frame not exceeding four hundred square centimetres (400 $\rm cm^2$) on the front and back of their top garments and within a frame not exceeding fifty square centimetres (50 $\rm cm^2$) on head gear.
+While present in the Competition area and during the prize-giving ceremonies the Athlete's name may appear on a surface area not exceeding: e) Eighty square centimetres (80 cm2) only once lengthwise on the left leg of the riding breeches during the Jumping and Cross Country Tests of Eventing.
+541.7 National Federation Logo Unless otherwise specified in this Article, no advertisement or publicity is permitted on any Athlete, Official, Horse, or riding equipment while present in any Competition area or during the performance.
+However, Athletes inspecting the course may wear the logo of their sponsor, their team sponsor(s), and/or of their National Federation's sponsor(s) and/or their nationality within a frame not exceeding four hundred square centimetres (400 cm2) on the front and back of their top garments and within a frame not exceeding fifty square centimetres (50 cm2) on head gear.